 But wait, not so fast.
 First, an oversight from 2006 that deserves mention.

-Bobby Bare Jr.'s Young Criminals Starvation League -
+Bobby Bare Jr.'s Young Criminals Starvation League - The Longest Meow

 The son of a country legend, Bobby Bare Jr. has a long and uneven catalogue, but with The Longest Meow, he has produced an offbeat, country tinged, heartfelt masterpiece.
 (OK, not quite a masterpiece, but it deserves a listen!)